 The Bottom Line

 Colocation providers vary in quality, and the contracts run the gamut in terms of services and cost.
 The existing investment in an on-site data center facility versus the costs associated with moving to a colocation can tip the decision.

-What does not change is the need for a high-quality hardware maintenance solution.
-Park Place Technologies can provide robust support for a wide range of IT equipment, whether located at a client facility or housed in a colocation center, and we can even assist in the transition if you need us.
+What does not change is the need for a high-quality IT hardware maintenance solution.
+Park Place Technologies can provide robust support for a wide range of IT equipment, whether infrastructure managed services for equipment located at your facility or smart hands services for hardware housed in a colocation center, and we can even assist in the transition if you need us.